roshanpanda666/inventry-management-system/README (1).md

 # 📈 Stoxy

-**Stoxy** is a sleek and responsive full-stack web application that provides real-time stock market insights, analytics, and visualizations.
-Built with a focus on performance and clean UI, Stoxy is perfect for tracking stock trends, comparing assets, and monitoring your favorites.
+**Stoxy** is a sleek and responsive full-stack web application that includes an admin page ai based and a user page where user will be able to add to cart product and order it.

 ---